theHARI962n/GreenHealthAI/README.md

 # GreenHealthAI - Advanced Plant Analysis Tool 🌱

 GreenHealthAI is an AI-powered web application that enables users to analyze plant images for species identification, health assessment, and care recommendations.
-With advanced generative AI and PDF report generation, GreenHealthAI provides a user-friendly and efficient experience for plant enthusiasts and researchers.
+With advanced generative AI and PDF report generation, GreenHealthAI provides a user-friendly and efficient experience for plant enthusiasts and researchers..

 ---